Freeheld

-Freeheld is a 2015 American drama film directed by Peter Sollett and written by Ron Nyswaner.
-The film stars Julianne Moore, Elliot Page, Michael Shannon, Steve Carell, and Luke Grimes.
+Freeheld is a 2015 American drama film directed by Peter Sollett from a screenplay by Ron Nyswaner.
+The film stars Julianne Moore, Elliot Page, Michael Shannon, and Steve Carell.
 It is based on the 2007 documentary short film of the same name about police officer Laurel Hester's fight against the Ocean County, New Jersey Board of Chosen Freeholders to allow her pension benefits to be transferred to her domestic partner after being diagnosed with terminal cancer.

 Plot

-The film is based on the true story of Laurel Hester (Moore), a police officer in Ocean County, New Jersey.
-The story narrates the difficulties faced by a lesbian police detective and her domestic partner, Stacie Andree (Page).
+The film is based on the true story of Laurel Hester, a police officer in Ocean County, New Jersey.
+The story narrates the difficulties faced by a lesbian police detective and her domestic partner, Stacie Andree.
 Following her diagnosis with terminal lung cancer in 2005, Hester repeatedly appealed to the county's board of chosen freeholders to have her pension benefits passed on to her domestic partner; she was eventually successful.